ayofalo/task-manager-app/README.md

 ## Introduction

-My-news-app
+Task Manager App

-This is a web application that helps users to query archives containing historical news.
-The users can search by specifying a search query, To and From Published dates and Order of results.
-Each article shows the title, sourcename, description, image and when the article was published.
+This is a web application that helps users to manage tasks.
+The application should allow users to create, read, update, and delete tasks.

 Technologies used

 - Frontend: ReactJS with Material UI using Typescript
-- Backend: NodeJS & RestAPI & Expressjs & using Typescript
+- Backend: NodeJS & RestAPI & Express & using Typescript
 - REST API documentation: Swagger UI
 - Testing: Jest, React testing library, Supertest & MSW
 - Monorepo management: Lerna was used